dereuromark/cakephp-ide-helper/docs/Annotations.md

 ### Include plugins
 Using Configure key `'IdeHelper.includedPlugins'` you can set an array of (loaded!) plugins to include.
 Those will then also be parsed and all found helpers added to the AppView annotations.
+Setting this to `true` will auto-include all loaded plugins.

 ## Components
 Components should annotate any component they use.